Kansas Democrat Andrea Ramsey Abandons Run For Congress Over Sexual Harassment Allegations

 In recent weeks, sexual misconduct-related allegations have forced Congressman John Conyers, a Detroit Democrat, and Senator Al Franken, a Minnesota Democrat, out of office, although Franken hasn’t officially left yet.
 Similarly, Republican Congressmen Joe Barton, Trent Franks, and Blake Farenthold who are also under a cloud have dropped their plans to run for another term as a result of alleged sexual misbehavior controversies.

-In a lengthy Facebook post addressed to the citizens of KS-03, Andrea Ramsey, 56, denied the allegations against her brought by a “vindictive” employee, nd insisted that she would have fought to clear her name, including suing for defamation, if she had been named as a defendant in the lawsuit.
+In a lengthy Facebook post addressed to the citizens of KS-03, Andrea Ramsey, 56, denied the allegations against her from a “vindictive” employee, and insisted that she would have fought to clear her name, including suing for defamation, if she had been named as a defendant in the lawsuit.

 She also slammed the Democratic Congressional Campaign Committee for withdrawing the funding for her campaign.